sodadata/docs/soda-cl/distribution.md

 ## Prerequisites

-* You have [installed Soda Core Scientific](#install-soda-core-scientific) in the same directory or virtual environment in which you [installed Soda Core]({% link soda-core/installation.md %}).
+* You have [installed Soda Scientific](#install-soda-scientific) in the same directory or virtual environment in which you [installed Soda Library]({% link soda-library/install.md %}).

-## Install Soda Core Scientific
+## Install Soda Scientific

-To use a distribution check, you must install Soda Core Scientific in the same directory or virtual environment in which you installed Soda Core.
-Best practice recommends installing Soda Core and Soda Core Scientific in a virtual environment to avoid library conflicts, but you can [Install Soda Core Scientific locally](#install-soda-core-scientific-locally) if you prefer.
+To use a distribution check, you must install Soda Scientific in the same directory or virtual environment in which you installed Soda Library.
+Best practice recommends installing Soda Library and Soda Scientific in a virtual environment to avoid library conflicts, but you can [Install Soda Scientific locally](#install-soda-scientific-locally) if you prefer.

-{% include install-soda-core-scientific.md %}
+{% include install-soda-scientific.md %}

-Refer to [Troubleshoot Soda Core Scientific installation](#troubleshoot-soda-core-scientific-installation) for help with issues during installation.
+Refer to [Troubleshoot Soda Scientific installation](#troubleshoot-soda-scientific-installation) for help with issues during installation.

 ## Generate a distribution reference object (DRO)
 <!--Linked to UI, access Shlink though actually embedded in CLI help-->